 - Sliding seat for cardio rowing

-- Does not include a quick-change system
+- It does not include a quick-change system

 - Horizontal bench covers more space while exercising